ediradu2102/WeatherForecast/README.md

 GET: http://127.0.0.1:5000/{cityName} (to get all the data in the database about the given city)

-The program can also be used by accessing Postman
+The rest of the program can also be used by accessing Postman

 For up-to-date data: GET: http://127.0.0.1:5000/forecast/daily/<city_name>